Pfizer dampens Astra bid hopes with German Merck cancer deal

 Pfizer and Merck will develop the German company's treatment as a single therapy as well as in combinations with Pfizer's and Merck's portfolio of approved and experimental drug candidates.

-Up to 20 high clinical development programmes are expected to begin in 2015, including as many as six Phase II or III trials that could be used to seek regulatory approval.
+Up to 20 high clinical development programs are expected to begin in 2015, including as many as six Phase II or III trials that could be used to seek regulatory approval.

 Merck's drug is some way behind rivals from Bristol-Myers Squibb (BMY.N), Roche ROG.VX, AstraZeneca and U.S. namesake Merck & Co (MRK.N), so advancing it quickly in clinical tests with a deep-pocketed partner such as Pfizer makes good sense, according to analysts at Berenberg Bank.